isabella232/docs-40/nats_server/monitoring.md

 #### Examples

+You can filter using `auth=1` by username or account if multiple accounts are utilized.

 Get up to 1024 connections: <a href="http://demo.nats.io:8222/connz" target="_blank">http://demo.nats.io:8222/connz</a>

-You can filter by using `auth=1` and including username and when configured account, other than the default global account <a href="http://demo.nats.io:8222/connz?auth=1&user=ivan" target="_blank">http://demo.nats.io:8222/connz?auth=1&user=ivan</a>

 Control limit and offset: <a href="http://demo.nats.io:8222/connz?limit=16&offset=128" target="_blank">http://demo.nats.io:8222/connz?limit=16&offset=128</a>.